 However, there is more to home selling than meets the eye.
 Problem areas or a poorly maintained home will be more difficult to sell.
 A listing agent will point out any problems to you as they know what to look for to make sure your home sells quickly.

 You should never be offended when your agent points out problems to you.
 It is likely that the problems he finds will be picked up on the home inspection anyway, so you may as well know about them.
-It is also important to prepare for a home inspection, as they generally have a laundry list of problems which the buyer may want to have repaired or renegotiate the sales price.
+It is also important to prepare for a home inspection, as they generally have a laundry list of problems that the buyer may want to have repaired or renegotiate the sales price.

 Ideally, it is best to have your home ready to sell by addressing any deferred maintenance so the home shows in the best condition.
 Other recommendations include tending to the outdoors and ensure the home has great curb appeal, as it only has one chance to make a first impression!